ShatteredDroid/BitCrack/README.md

 ...
 GeForce GT 640   224/1024MB | 1 target 10.33 MKey/s (1,357,905,920 total) [00:02:12]
 ```

+When using `--keyspace-file`, status updates include the current entry index
+(for example `{2/5}`) so you can track progress through the list.
+The
+checkpoint file stores the same index; rerun BitCrack with both `--continue`
+and the original keyspace file to resume from that entry.

 Use the `-b,` `-t` and `-p` options to specify the number of blocks, threads per block, and keys per thread.